Tumii01/skills-github-pages/index.md

 ---
 title: Welcome to my blog
-this page was made for the purpose of making a githb repo look cool!!!
+description: this page was made for the purpose of making a githb repo look cool!!!
 ---